A Landlord's Guide to Ending a Lease for Cause

 • bringing in an unauthorized roommate or subleasing without your permission, or

-• interfering with other tenants' ability to peacefully enjoy their homes, such as hosting late parties or playing incessant loud music.
+• interfering with other tenants' peaceful enjoyment of their homes, such as hosting late parties or playing incessant loud music.

-Typically, the tenant has a set amount of time (this can vary from three to 30 days, depending on the state) in which to correct, or "cure," the violation—for example, by getting rid of the pet or the unauthorized roommate or toning down the late night noisy parties.
+Typically, the tenant has a set amount of time (this can vary from 3 to 30 days, depending on the state) in which to correct, or "cure," the violation—for example, by getting rid of the pet or the unauthorized roommate or toning down the late-night noisy parties.
 A tenant who fails to cure the violation must move or face an eviction lawsuit.

 Unconditional Quit Notices

-A tenant who has violated the same lease clause two or more times (for example, by paying rent late) within a certain period of time may lose the right to a second chance.
-You may give the tenant an Unconditional Quit notice instead, which orders the tenant to vacate the premises within a short period of time, such as five to ten days, with no chance to pay the rent or correct the lease or rental agreement violation.
+A tenant who has violated the same lease clause two or more times (for example, by paying rent late) within a certain period of time might lose the right to a second chance.
+Instead, the landlord can give the tenant an unconditional quit notice, which orders the tenant to vacate the premises within a short period of time, such as 5 to 10 days, with no chance to pay the rent or correct the lease or rental agreement violation.

-An Unconditional Quit notice may also be used for lease violations that cannot be corrected or cured because the effect of the violation is permanent.
+An unconditional quit notice may also be used for lease violations that can't be corrected or cured because the effect of the violation is permanent.
 For instance, suppose your lease prohibits tenant alterations or improvements without your consent.
-If, without asking, your tenant removes and discards built-in bookcases, you cannot demand that the tenant cease violating the lease clause, because it is simply too late to save the bookcases.
+If, without asking, the tenant removes and discards built-in bookcases, it's too late to save the bookcases, and the landlord can't demand the tenant stop violating the lease.

-If a tenant or guest substantially damages the premises or is engaged in illegal activity, such as drug dealing on or near the premises, you'll also be within your rights to use an Unconditional Quit notice.
-The law does not require you to give tenants accused of serious misbehavior a second chance.
+If a tenant or guest substantially damages the premises or is engaged in illegal activity, such as drug dealing on or near the premises, landlords in most states also have the right to use an unconditional quit notice.
+The law doesn't require landlords to give tenants accused of serious misbehavior a second chance.

-If the tenant fails to leave in the time period specified in your Unconditional Notice to Quit, you may file an eviction lawsuit.
+If the tenant fails to leave in the time period specified in the unconditional notice to quit, the landlord can file an eviction lawsuit.

 State Termination Notice Requirements

 Many states have all three types of notices on the books.
-But, in some states, Unconditional Quit notices are the only notice statutes (in which case, landlords don't need to give tenants a second chance to pay the rent or correct the lease violation).
+But, in some states, such as Michigan and South Dakota, unconditional quit notices are the only notice statutes.
+(Mich.
+Comp.
+Laws § 554.134 (2025); S.D.
+Codified Laws § 21-16-1 (2025).)
+In states such as these, landlords don't need to give tenants a second chance to pay the rent or correct the lease violation.

 States typically have standards for the content (such as notice period) and look of a termination notice, requiring certain language and specifying size and appearance of type.